Ayms/bitcoin-transactions/README.md

 ### Multisig wallets

+If you don't know how to retrieve the redeem script corresponding to your address, please see [Retrieving the redeem script](https://github.com/Ayms/bitcoin-transactions#multisig-wallets-2) or email us (if you spent this address on another network we can retrieve the redeem script from the corresponding transactions)

 	node tx.js acronym create prevtx= prevaddr=addr prevamount= previndex= privkey=priv1-priv2-redeem-2of2 or 2of3 or 2of4 addr= fee=0.00000500

 ### Segwit